Asininite/ObsidianVault/Obsidian Vault/DSA/Arrays/Medium/Container With Most Water.md

 ```
 - this is inefficient and for larger areas can result in a TLE error.
 What this does is go through every combination of area of the rectangle

-- we can optimize solution by using two pointers, left and rigth
+- we can optimize solution by using two pointers, left and right
 - left is initialized to first index, right to last
 -